Getting your Trinity Audio player ready... |

 Contents

-TogglePursuing F.I.R.E. took us a long time as financial planning didn’t exist for most of our adult life.
-The first and last time we worked with a financial advisor was when we bought our house.
-We had no motivation to engage with our personal finances.
-Why should we change that?
+I had no motivation to engage with my personal finances.
+Why should I change that?
 The money kept on coming in.
-We thought we don‘t need to worry about this money thing now.
+I thought I don‘t need to worry about this money thing now.
 Especially not about retirement as it was decades away.
-Until one day when we started to worry a lot about money.
+Until one day when I started to worry a lot about money.

 It was 2020 and the Corona crisis hit.
-Our little baby girl was just born.
-The economy drop scared us.
-We weren‘t sure if our companies will survive, even as big players in the market.
+Our first baby was just born.
+The economy drop scared me.
+Marc and I weren‘t sure if our companies will survive, even as big players in the market.
 What should we do if both of us get unemployed?
 We had no real emergency fund and a lot of debt.
 Marc and I wouldn‘t be able to maintain our lifestyle for more than 1 year if getting unemployed.
 And if we wouldn‘t find another job quickly, we would need to sell our house.
 How could that happen?
-We both had a good income above-average and should be in a much better financial position.
+We both had an income above-average and should be in a much better financial position.
 We felt powerless and almost trapped within our finances.

 The first Aha-moment that painfully revealed: something is wrong with our personal finances.
 The second Aha-moment was even more important.
 It was the birth of our first daughter itself.
 We were so deeply impressed by this little human being and realized how precious family time really is.
-We developed that desire of raising our child by ourselves equally and felt the urge to go another path with our family.
+We developed the desire to be able to organize our time freely (and still work a lot, but with extremely flexible timing).
+We wanted to take a different path with our family.
+We wanted to have this time freedom as quickly as possible.
 But how?

 I stumbled upon a video explaining the concept of F.I.R.E. and was all in.
 This was it!
 But I wasn‘t sure if the dream of early retirement can work out for us as we were already in our mid 30s.
 My husband Marc was even more skeptical.
 But as he is an IT guy he did run the numbers and quickly found the simple math behind early retirement.
 YES!
 We could achieve financial independence and become early retirees at around the age of 50.
 We then could enjoy 30-40 retirement years instead of only 10-20 years if we would retire at traditional retirement age of almost 70 years.

-We struggled because we didn‘t know about alternative ways to achieve F.I.R.E. and we lacked asking the right questions BEFORE we started our F.I.R.E. journey.
-This is what we learned.
+We struggled A LOT because we didn‘t know about alternative ways to achieve F.I.R.E. and we lacked asking the right questions BEFORE we started our F.I.R.E. journey like these:

 With Fat F.I.R.E. you aim to achieve financial independence AND retire EARLY on at least 1 to 2 Million Dollars or a multi million Dollar investment portfolio.
 So, typically you expect to have at least 100.000 in annual expenses after retiring early.
 You can only achieve Fat F.I.R.E. by investing a lot of money in a relatively short amount of time.
 That generally requires a high income and reducing your current costs of living as much as possible to invest as much as possible.
 You pare down for the moment in favor of investing.